vssrcj/pid-control/README.md

  />
 </a>

-The differential parameter is used no mitigate the overshooting.
+The differential parameter is used to mitigate the overshooting.
 This results in a much smoother approach to the center.

 ## PID (proportional & differential & integral)